Russian frigate Admiral Golovko: Construction and career

 On 26 November 2022, Admiral Golovko went to the sea for the first time and started factory sea trials.
 On 23 November 2023, Admiral Golovko successfully completed its sea trials in the Barents Sea.
 On 25 December, Admiral Golovko was commissioned into the Russian Navy, with Russian President Vladimir Putin being present.
 She arrived at her homeport of Severomorsk, in the Northern Fleet area of operations, on 11 January 2024.

 In 2025, the frigate participated in exercises that included firing a cruise missile salvo in conjunction with the cruise missile submarine Orel and Russian shore-based missile forces.
+She was again reported active on exercises in 2026.